Drug information provided by: IBM Micromedex

 This medicine may make you more drowsy, dizzy, less alert, or lightheaded than normal.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
 Dizziness, lightheadedness, or fainting may also occur when you get up suddenly from a lying or sitting position.
 Getting up slowly or lying down for awhile may help.

-This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you or your child have itching, hives, hoarseness, shortness of breath, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth after you take this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis, angioneurotic edema, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have chest tightness, cough, difficulty swallowing, dizziness, fast heartbeat, hives, itching, skin rash, large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, puffiness or swelling of the eyelids or around the eyes, face, lips or tongue, trouble breathing, or unusual tiredness or weakness after you take this medicine.

 Atomoxetine may cause serious heart or blood vessel problems.
 This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while taking this medicine.
+Check with your doctor right away if you or your child have chest pain, trouble breathing, or fainting while taking this medicine.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 These symptoms are more likely to occur when you begin taking this medicine or when the dose is increased.
 Getting up slowly or lying down for awhile may help.